lagnadoLab/CortexModel/README.md

 Finally, in [Coin_toss_.ipynb](./Coin_toss_.ipynb) we perform simulation of random inhibition connectivity to PC cells in layer 2/3 of mouse V1, based on literature, and comparing to results obtained from the model.
 ## Citation

-For usage of the package and associated manuscript, please cite according to the enclosed (#TODO)
+For usage of the model and associated manuscript, please cite according to the enclosed [bioRxiv](https://www.biorxiv.org/content/10.1101/2024.12.13.628375v1)